worstcod/Animalsoul/README.md

 ## What is this?

-**Archetype** is a web app that maps your personality through the lens of animal archetypes.
+**Archetype**- is a web app that maps your personality through the lens of animal archetypes.
 Select 2–4 animals that resonate with you and the engine synthesizes a deeply personalized psychological profile across **8 analytical pillars**.

 No accounts.
 No backend.
 No data sent anywhere.
 100% offline.